charleskoffler/clprolf/README.md

 	The direct inheritance of a class, his nature in simol, should  be coherent with the role of this class.
 The role of the mother class should be the same of the role of the class itself.
 For example, the nature of a simu_real_world_obj have to be a simu_real_world_obj.
 Or a simu_comp_worker class must inherit of a simu_comp_worker_class.

 Contracts contradictions
 	A class should implement only one compat_interf_version.
 It's quite evident, because of the definition of a compatibility interface version.
 A class should be only the version of one thing.
-But a class can have multiple capacities, of can be the version of something and have capacities in addition.
+But a class can have multiple capacities, or can be the version of something and have capacities in addition.

 Inheritance of interfaces contractions
 	A single rule in this topic: the direct inheritance of an interface can be only capacities.
 We can increase an interface only in terms of capacities.
 This is for coherence with the compatibility interfaces roles